Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Creates a new lead form on a Facebook Page' and notes the return of form_id.
-This is a specific verb+resource pairing that distinguishes it from sibling tools like meta_ads_lead_forms_get and meta_ads_lead_forms_list.
+The description clearly states the action ('Creates a new lead form on a Facebook Page') and the result ('Returns the new form_id').
+It distinguishes itself from sibling tools like meta_ads_lead_forms_get and meta_ads_lead_forms_list by being the creation endpoint.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.